argodev/studies/ot_survey/OT_Class_10_Manuscript.md

 And so we should ask ourselves:  How is our heart’s attitude towards money?
 Do we crave it for ourselves, or welcome it as a tool God has lent us for life and ministry?
 How is our attitude towards tithing?
 Are we resentful, or cheerful?
 How do we care for the poor?
 At Immanuel, our benevolence fund helps out those in need.
 Do we find ourselves inwardly thinking the benevolence fund is a waste of hard-earned tithe dollars, or desiring to see it grow during hard economic times?
 Have we reached out to our unemployed brothers and sisters to learn of their needs, or do we unconsciously gravitate towards the prosperous because they don’t need as much and can help us?
 Are you tempted to pride or arrogance?

 Second, God’s people are judged for religious sins.
 And here is where they’re judged differently than their gentile neighbors.
-But Judah is condemned because “they have rejected the law of the Lord, and have not kept his statutes, but their lies have led them astray,” (2:4).
-Israel “commanded the prophets” not to prophesy, (2:12).
-They were apparently practicing cult prostitution, which Amos alludes to when he says “a man and his father go in to the same girl, so that my holy name is profaned; they lay themselves down beside every alter on garments taken in pledge, and in the house of their God they drink the wine of those who have been fined” (2:7-8).
+Judah is condemned because “they have rejected the law of the Lord, and have not kept his statutes, but their lies have led them astray,” (2:4).
+Israel “commanded the prophets” not to prophesy (2:12).
+They were apparently practicing cult prostitution, which Amos alludes to when he says “a man and his father go in to the same girl, so that my holy name is profaned; they lay themselves down beside every altar on garments taken in pledge, and in the house of their God they drink the wine of those who have been fined” (2:7-8).
 And they belittled God and people’s vows to him, for example by making Nazirites drink wine, something a Nazirite had vowed not to do (2:12).

 What we learn here is that __God’s election__ is not a blank check to irresponsibility, loose moral standards, and presumption.
 Rather, God’s election actually _heightens_ one’s responsibility to live uprightly before the Lord.
 Some people reject the doctrine of election because they say it undermines the Christian’s responsibility to live a holy life.
 Well, the prophets don’t think so.
 They see election as something that should weigh heavily on the people’s minds, as though to continually say to them “Hey!
 You’ve been called out.
 You’ve been separated.
 You’ve been set apart for a special purpose: to live holy lives in the fear of Yahweh, demonstrating His holiness to all onlookers.
 Fulfill your high and privileged calling!
 Be who you are specially called to be!”
-Election never leads to presumption, but great responsibility.
+Election never leads to presumption, but rather great responsibility.
 God’s people have been given his revealed will and so are capable of a greater sin:  neglecting God’s word.
 Again, 3:2 “You only have I known of all the families of the earth; therefore I will punish you for all your iniquities.”

 In fact, this is the same thing we see in the New Testament.
-Peter says the same thing to us in __1 Peter 1:15__, “but as he who called you is holy, you also be holy in all your conduct.’”
+Peter says the same thing to us in __1 Peter 1:15__, "but as he who called you is holy, you also be holy in all your conduct."
 And in __1 Peter 2:9__ he says, “But you are a chosen race, a royal priesthood, a holy nation, a people for his own possession, that you may proclaim the excellencies of him who called you out of darkness into his marvelous light.”
 Paul too tells us that the intended end of predestination is holiness in __Ephesians 1__, “he chose us in him before the foundation of the world, that we should be holy and blameless before him (vv.3f).”

 [TAKE QUESTIONS]